Taybeh, Ramallah

 Taybeh (الطيبة) is a Palestinian village in the West Bank, 15 km northeast of Jerusalem and 12 km northeast of Ramallah, in the Ramallah and al-Bireh Governorate of Palestine.
 It is 850 m above sea level.
 According to the Palestinian Central Bureau of Statistics, Taybeh had a population of 1,340 in 2017.

-Taybeh is one of the about a dozen majority-Christian villages in the West Bank.
+Taybeh is one of about a dozen majority-Christian villages in the West Bank.

 Etymology

 "Taybeh" means "The goodly".
 According to a village tradition recorded by W. F. Albright, the place was formerly known as "Afrah".
 In 1882, SWP suggested that Taybeh might have been ancient Ophrah of Benjamin, and prominent scholars have backed this identification since then.

 According to local tradition, Saladin met a delegation of its inhabitants during his wars against the Crusaders.
 Impressed by the hospitality of the locals, he renamed the village Taybeh, or "goodly" in Arabic.
 Another version of the story is that he was charmed by their goodness and the beauty of their faces, ordering the village to be renamed Tayyibat al-Isem ("beautiful of name") instead of what sounded like Afra ("full of dust").
 Israeli archaeologist Hanan Eshel suggests that during the adoption of the Arabic language in the Palestine region, several locations originally called Ofrah underwent a name change to Taybeh in order to avoid mentioning Ifrit, a demon in Islamic mythology.